01 of 03

 - Masking tape and brass thumb tacks to prepare the canvas for stitching.

 - Threads in brown (metallic braid as well as a wool-silk blend), variegated or overdyed green (stranded cotton) and cream (wool-silk blend)—enough to complete the project.

 - Usual stitching supplies including embroidery scissors, a ruler, and a waterproof marking pen.

 - Project bag to organize supplies and to keep the needlepoint project neat and clean.

 - Download both free needlepoint charts.
 Chart A shows the full design with repetitive swirls so that you can see how to position them on the canvas.
 Chart B is a detailed stitch guide to show you how to work the Bargello pattern.
 Print both charts in a large enough size so that you can easily see the canvas mesh for proper counting and placement.

 - Cut the needlepoint canvas to the desired size.
 Bind the edges with masking tape to protect the mesh and stitching threads from rubbing against any rough frame or stretcher bar surfaces.

-- Draw an outline that is 3 inches from the edge on all sides of the canvas.
+- Draw an outline that is three inches from the edge on all sides of the canvas.
 With this design, it is important to draw an accurate outline for use as a stitching boundary.
 The blank canvas outside of this boundary will be utilized in blocking and finishing.